 Subscribe: Google Podcasts | Spotify | Stitcher | Podchaser | RSS | iTunes

 I am hoping that this will be the decade of maturation for the learning industry.
-Part of that maturation will involve disseminating and applying relevant research findings from the learning sciences.
-In this episode, I speak with Mirjam Neelen about the conclusions that learning researchers agree on, how to identify learning myths and how to incorporate evidence-informed learning strategies into your work.
+Part of that maturation will involve applying evidence informed learning design drawn from cognitive psychology research.
+In this episode, I speak with Mirjam Neelen about the conclusions that learning researchers agree on, how to identify learning myths and how to incorporate evidence informed learning strategies into your work.

 Mirjam is a coauthor of Evidence-Informed Learning Design: Creating training to improve performance.
 She is a learning advisory manager with over 10 years of industry experience.
 In her current role, she leads learning experience design processes across Accenture’s various business entities globally.